Kunull/Blog/blog/2024-04-10-ejpt-review.md

 tags: [certification]
 ---

-I have finished my eJPT certification in my second attempt (More on this).
+I have achieved my eJPT certification finally.
-As such I will be reviewing both of my attempts and providing some tips so that you do not need a second attempt.
+As such I will be reviewing both of my experience and providing some tips.

 <!-- truncate -->